 The Ute Indians, who considered the whole of Colorado their home for generations, resented their diminishing hunting ground and the white men resented and distrusted the Indian.
 The fateful events resulting from this conflict can be retraced, viewed, and relived in Meeker today.

-Visit the White River Museum to learn about the Meeker Massacre and the Battle at Milk Creek.
+Visit the Rio Blanco County Historical Society to learn about the Meeker Massacre and the Battle at Milk Creek.

 Did you know that Teddy Roosevelt hunted near Meeker and stayed at the Meeker Hotel?